Home / Wolf Spiders / Kauaʻi Cave Wolf Spider (Adelocosa anops)

 Did You Know

-• These species along with the Kaua’I cave amphipod, which is one of the spider’s primary prey was categorized as endangered on the 14th of January, 2000.
+• These species and the Kaua’I cave amphipod, one of the spider’s primary prey, were categorized as endangered on the 14th of January, 2000.

 • The number of spiders and amphipods has not been more than 30 and 80 respectively.